-- " Purchase land of landowners affected by alignment selected. - " Mitigation and compensation to be negotiated with landowners - " Detailed planning of alignment should consider current landowners and land uses.
+- " Purchase land of landowners affected by alignment selected. - " Mitigation and compensation to be negotiated with landowners. - " Relocation of directly affected households, where possible, to be negotiated. - " Detailed planning of alignment should consider current landowners and land uses.

 " Impacts will be cumulative to those with existing transmission lines on their properties.